HelenJeon0052/Math-Gym/BoundedDenoiserLipschitz/README.md

-**Bounded Denoiser with Lipschitz Convergence and Jacobian Regularization** **Period:** March 2026
+**Stabilizing Plug-and-Play Reconstruction with Bounded Denoiser with Lipschitz Convergence and Jacobian Regularization** **Period:** March 2026
-**Tech:** Python, jax, Unet, Diffision, ViT
+**Tech:** Python, jax, Unet, Diffusion, ViT

 ## Overview

 The methodology of bounded denoiser will be experimented with Lipschitz Convergence and Jacobian Regularization.
-(Jacobian Regularization → Lipschitz Continuity → Convergence) This experiment proves that maintaining a Lipschitz constant L≤1 prevents the catastrophic error propagation typically observed in multi-iteration PnP frameworks. the major goal of this experiment is to stabilize inverse problem pipeline in Vision models as effectively suppressing accumulation of artifacts when iterations increase at small -$\sigma$
+(Jacobian Regularization → Lipschitz Continuity → Convergence) This experiment studies that maintaining a Lipschitz constant L≤1 prevents the catastrophic error propagation typically observed in multi-iteration PnP frameworks. the major goal of this experiment is to stabilize inverse problem pipeline in Vision models as effectively suppressing accumulation of artifacts when iterations increase at small -$\sigma$

 **Core idea:**